-Christianity I the influence of the heliefs teachings and practices studied on I 50% of Islam individuals, communities and societies.
+Christianity You study the beliefs, teachings and practices of the two religions, their sources of wisdom and authority.
+You will look at scripture and/or sacred texts where appropriate.
+You will study the influence of the beliefs, teachings and practices Written Exam 1 hour, 45 50% of Islam studied on individuals, communities and societies.
 Common and divergent views within the religions in the way beliefs and teachings are understood and expressed should be included throughout. minutes GCSE